4 Times Square: Air delivery

 Fox & Fowle and Durst decided to use chillers powered by natural gas to provide cool air to the offices.
-At the time, many buildings still used fossil fuels for power generation, and natural gas created much less pollution than fossil fuels.
+At the time, many buildings still used fossil fuels for power generation, and natural gas created much less pollution than other fossil fuels.
 Gas was used instead of electricity because gas could be stored for later use, while electricity had to be used when it is produced.
 According to Bruce Fowle of Fox & Fowle, the firm had contemplated using electric chillers, which could create and store ice at night, then use the ice to chill the offices during the daytime.
 Fowle said the firm had decided against using ice storage because it was more expensive than natural gas-powered chillers.
 After an upgrade in 2003, the building had 4600 ST of air conditioning.

 The air-delivery system provides 50 percent more fresh air than is required by New York City building code.
 It can also be used to ventilate polluted air from specified floors; a separate exhaust shaft was designed for employee smoking areas.
 The air-circulation system was built so air on any set of three floors could be replaced every 24 to 48 hours.
 Sensors on each floor are used to monitor air quality, and the building's management team could adjust the air-delivery and ventilation systems as needed.
 Tenants could also independently adjust the heating and air-conditioning systems in their offices.
 The building's climate control system was designed to operate in tandem with the wastewater system, further reducing energy use.